-A graphic from a Big 10 match between Nebraska and Penn State highlights this fact.
+A graphic from a Big 10 match between Nebraska and Penn State in 2018 highlights this fact.
 It shows the winning % by class year for setters across the conference.
 The figures are dramatic.

 Now, I will be the first to say this is a small sample size.
 As a result, the figures could be influenced by a number of factors not related to the age of the players.

 That said, where does experience tend to most influence a player’s performance?
 In decision-making, right?
 Certainly, mental gains far exceed physical ones once players reach physical maturity.
 Setter decision-making drives a team’s performance, so it’s easy to see how maturity in that position can play a big role in its success or failure.